ReactiveBayes/RxInfer.jl/docs/src/manuals/custom-node.md

 end
 ```

+!!! node
+    Typically, the type of the variational distributions `q_` does not matter in the real computations, but only their statistics, e.g `mean` or `var`.
+Thus, in this case, we may safely use `::Any`.

 In the example that we will show later on, we solely use sum-product message passing.
 Variational message passing requires us to set the local constraints in our model, something which is out of scope of this tutorial.